Utah mayor Brent Taylor killed while serving in Afghanistan

 "I love Mayor Taylor, his amazing wife Jennie and his 7 sweet kids.
 Utah weeps for them today," he wrote.
 "This war has once again cost us the best blood of a generation."

+Sen. Orrin Hatch, R-Utah, said in a statement that Taylor was a "dear friend" whose "service will always be remembered."

-Taylor announced on Facebook in January that he was embarking on a one-year deployment to Afghanistan as part of an advisory team training the staff of an Afghan commando battalion.
+Taylor became mayor of North Ogden in 2013 after having served on the City Council.
+In January, he announced on Facebook that he was embarking on a one-year deployment to Afghanistan as part of an advisory team training the staff of an Afghan commando battalion.

 "Serving as mayor of North Ogden city has been one of the greatest honors of my life and the highlight of my civilian professional career," he said.
 "Service is what leadership is all about."